eclipse-archived/golo-lang/backlog.markdown

 ## Language

-* Support varargs in instance method invocations.

-* Make sure varargs work in all cases for functions and methods.

 * Support invocations with either () or {}?
 Could be fun for DSL-style constructs.

 * Do not make all operators parser tokens, as it forbids some refs / functions / methods to have otherwise meaningful names such as `is` or `not`.

-* Fix import resolution: `import java.util.Arrays` resolves `asList(...)` while `import java.util` does not resolve `Arrays.asList(...)`.

 * Catch exceptions.